Vapors Don't Shoot Back

 Vapors Don't Shoot Back is an adventure published by West End Games in 1985 for the humorous dystopian science-fiction role-playing game Paranoia.

 Plot summary

-Vapors Don't Shoot Back is a set of three linked miniscenarios where the Orange-Clearance player characters unwittingly become involved in a deadly (and illegal) annual competition between several High Programmers for the coveted Big Ashtray of the Hilton.
+Vapors Don't Shoot Back is a set of three short connected scenarios, where the Orange-Clearance player characters unwittingly become involved in a deadly (and illegal) annual competition between several High Programmers for the coveted Big Ashtray of the Hilton.